 tutoring students

-supervision of small discussion groups
+supervising small discussion groups

-assist students outside of class or laboratory hours
+assisting students outside of class or laboratory hours

-attend meetings scheduled by the faculty for purposes of briefing, coordination, and discussion of course content and materials
+attending meetings scheduled by the faculty for purposes of briefing, coordination, and discussion of course content and materials

-participate in distance learning activities
+participating in distance learning activities

-perform other assignments supportive of university instruction.
+performing other assignments supportive of university instruction.

-Normally, Teaching Associates hired in Range A are designated to teach courses at the lower division level.
-In the rare instances that a Teaching Associate range a is considered for teaching an upper division class, the department must (a) provide strong written justification for this appointment and (b) secure approval from the dean of graduate studies prior to the beginning of the semester.
+Normally, Teaching Associates are designated to teach courses at the lower division level.
+In the rare instances that a Teaching Associate range a is considered for teaching an upper division class, the department must (a) provide strong written justification for this appointment and (b) secure approval from the dean of graduate studies, or designee, prior to the beginning of the semester.

-Normally, Teaching Associates hired in Range B are designated to teach courses at the lower and/or upper division level.
-In the rare instances that a Teaching Associate range b is considered for teaching a graduate class, the department must (a) provide strong written justification for this appointment and (b) secure approval from the dean of graduate studies prior to the beginning of the semester.

-In introductory classes where the Teaching Associates is the instructor of record, he/she is responsible, under the supervision of a faculty member, for instructional content of the course, for planning examinations, and/or for determining the term grade for students
+In introductory classes where the Teaching Associates is the instructor of record, he/she is responsible for instructional content of the course, for planning examinations, and/or for determining the term grade for students under the supervision of a faculty member.

 Teaching Associates are not to be assigned clerical or routine tasks appropriately performed by hourly student help.